 Overall responsibility for ensuring good internal control and efficient risk management rests with the Board of Directors.
 To be able to perform its work in an appropriate and efficient manner, the Board has adopted a set of rules of procedure.
 The Board's rules of procedure are aimed at ensuring a clear division of responsibility between the Board of Directors (and its committees) and the Chief Executive Officer (and his management team) with a view to achieving efficient risk management in the company's operations and in financial reporting.
 The rules of procedure are updated annually.
-In 2009, the Board performed its annual review and adopted rules of procedure for the Board, rules of procedure for the Audit Committee and a set of ethical guidelines governing conduct at the company.
+In 2010, the Board performed its annual review and adopted rules of procedure for the Board, rules of procedure for the Audit Committee and a set of ethical guidelines governing conduct at the company.

-The management team is responsible

-for designing and documenting and for maintaining and testing the systems/ processes and internal controls that are required to manage significant risks in the accounts and the company's day-to-day activities.
+The management team is responsible for designing and documenting and for maintaining and testing the systems/ processes and internal controls that are required to manage significant risks in the accounts and the company's day-to-day activities.
 Operational responsibility for internal control rests with the company's management and with those individuals who by virtue of their roles in the company are in charge of each defined critical process, function or area.

 The company's financial reporting is governed by a set of policies and guidelines.
 The company has defined policies for matters such as funding, environmental issues, equal opportunities and disclosure, accounting principles and instructions for the closing of the accounts and authorisation of payments.
-A thorough review and update of all policies was initiated in 2009 and will continue into 2010.
-In addition to the policies, the company has adopted more detailed guidelines and instructions, which are reviewed and updated on a regular basis.
+In 2010, Fabege implemented a comprehensive review and update of its policies.
+All policies were discussed and decided on by Group management.
+Information concerning resolved policies was also disseminated throughout the organisation.
+In addition, more detailed guidelines and instructions are reviewed and updated regularly.
+At year-end, the company initiated an effort to review the company's Code of Conduct and ethical guidelines aimed at having Fabege join the UN Global Compact.